liijunwei/practice/ruby/working-with-unix-processes/18.daemon_processes/note01.md

     2. The process becomes the process group leader of a new process group
     3. The process has no controlling terminal

+## Process Groups and Session Groups

 + Process groups and session groups are all about job control.
-    + By ‘job control’ I’m referring to the way that processes are handled by the terminal.
++ By "job control" I'm referring to the way that processes are handled by the terminal.

 ```ruby
 puts Process.getpgrp